PraveenLoganathan/Udacity-Supply-Chain/README.md

 Give examples (to be clarified)
 ```

-### Installing
+## Installing

-> The starter code is written for **Solidity v0.4.24**.
-At the time of writing, the current Truffle v5 comes with Solidity v0.5 that requires function *mutability* and *visibility* to be specified (please refer to Solidity [documentation](https://docs.soliditylang.org/en/v0.5.0/050-breaking-changes.html) for more details).
-To use this starter code, please run `npm i -g truffle@4.1.14` to install Truffle v4 with Solidity v0.4.24.

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development env running.

 Clone this repository: